Home > Photography > Postprocessing

 - Find the layer that has the smallest coverage (the widest black borders) and crop the image down to remove those borders.

 - Repeat the previous step for the other layer(s) if necessary.
-Make sure none of the layers have any black border left.
+Make sure none of the layers have any border left.

 - Save the file in the native format of the image-editing software.